almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ## Degrees

-### Do I need to have a Computer Science or tech degree to get into tech?
+### Do I need to have a Computer Science, Information Systems, or other tech degree to get into tech?

 No. I will say that having a Computer Science, Information Systems, or similar degree will grant you more employment opportunities than having a non-tech degree.
 Having a degree, regardless of what